cloudify-cosmo/docs.getcloudify.org/content/cli/users.md

 #### Optional flags

-* `-r, --security-role [sys_admin|default]` - A role to specify if the user is a sys-admin on the manager (in which case, the  role 'sys_admin' should be provided).
-If not, the user will be created as 'default', meaning you will needs to be explicitly assign it with tenants to access their resources. (default: default)
+* `-r, --security-role [sys_admin|default]` - A role that defines the user as a 'sys-admin' (admin user) or 'default' (non-admin user).
+A 'default' user must be explicitly assigned to tenants in order to perform actions and access resources. (default: default)

 &nbsp;
 #### Example